 In 1865, John Spiller planted the first lot of Sugar Cane in Mackay.
 Today Mackay is capable of supplying up to 6.5 million tonnes of sugar cane.

 According to the 2016 Australian Census, Mackay had a population of just over 43,000.
 However, this figure is estimated to have at least doubled since then.

-If you found our Best Things To Do in Mackay guide helpful, please consider booking through one of our links.
+If you found this guide on the best things to do in Mackay helpful, please consider booking through one of our links.
 It won’t cost you anything but will help towards the cost of running this site.
-Thank you 🙂
+Thank you.